apache/servicemix4-features/examples/camel-osgi/README.txt

    values using the OSGi Configuration Admin service.
 In this case, the property is also given the default value of "MyTransform".

-The route and configuration is deployed to the ServiceMix container as an OSGi bundle.
+The route and configuration are deployed in an OSGi bundle.

 Prerequisites for Running the Example